Gil Bellows: 1990–1994: Rise to prominence

 In 1994, Bellows played the pivotal role of Tommy in Frank Darabont's The Shawshank Redemption starring Tim Robbins and Morgan Freeman.
-After a long cross-country search, casting director Deborah Aquino chose Bellows, then 27, to play the role of Tommy, after Brad Pitt, who had been initially cast, withdrew because of a scheduling conflict.
+After a long cross-country search, casting director Deborah Aquino chose Bellows, then 27, to play the role of Tommy, after Brad Pitt, who had been initially cast, withdrew because of a scheduling conflict caused by his sudden rise to fame.
 Aquino explained "We must have seen every young man in that age range in Chicago, New York and L.A. -- name actors and no-name actors."
-When he was cast, Bellows was working as a doorman at The Royalton Hotel in Manhattan.
+When he was cast, Bellows was working as a doorman.
 Director Frank Darabont said "Gil brought this quality of ingenuousness to Tommy that I find quite believable.
 Even though Tommy's kind of a hardened kid, there's a naïveté to him, and Gil's got a sweetness that comes through."
 Freeman was surprised that Bellows was a fairly new actor, and said he "relaxed right into it."
 Bellows said "I really wanted to play Tommy, and I was really hoping the audition wouldn't come down to a name criterion, or l wouldn't have had a hope."
 The film was nominated for seven Academy Awards including "Best Picture".
-It is often considered as one of greatest films of all times.
+It is often considered as one of greatest films of all time.

 Also that year, he played his first lead role as Watty Watt, a holdup artist on the run in the indie crime drama Love and a .45 with Renée Zellweger.
 Of his character, Bellows said "I loved him from the moment I read the first page of the script, in spite of his profession, he is really a noble character.
 "I think he does know the difference between good and bad, right and wrong.
 By and large his justifications are those I would embrace in my own life - other than armed robbery."
 While the film received mixed to positive reviews, the quality of Bellows's acting was universally praised, Neil Davidson in the Red Deer Advocate wrote that Bellows played his role "to perfection."